The Ultimate Homeowner’s Guide:

 The Product: It's often a "water-based" epoxy, which is essentially paint with a small amount of epoxy resin added.
 It's not a true, 100% solids coating.

 The Prep: These kits include a bag of "acid etch" powder.
 This is a cheap and unreliable method for preparing the floor.
-It just roughs up the very top surface and doesn't truly open the pores of the concrete for a strong bond.
+It just roughs up the very top surface and doesn't fully open the concrete's pores for a strong bond.

-These floors almost always peel up within 6-12 months, and now you have a bigger mess than when you started.
+These floors almost always peel up within 6-12 months, and now you have a bigger mess than you started with.

 The Polyaspartic Solution: We use a professional process.
 The most crucial step is mechanical diamond grinding.
 We use 800-pound grinders to remove the old surface and open up the pores in the concrete.
 This ensures our basecoat gets that deep, permanent bond that acid-etched epoxy can never achieve.